You should allow at least 2 hours to see all of the castle highlights.

 - Great Hall

-- Palace Apartments, the Laich Hall and Antechamber are open (The Mary Room and The Birthing Room will be closed)
+- Palace Apartments, the Laich Hall and Antechamber are open (The Mary Room and The Birthing Room may be closed)

 - St Margaret’s Chapel